Why this course?

 In addition to the project, you'll select from a range of advanced computing and electronic application areas.

-CES group project
+CES group design project

 This project will have a strong industrial influence and provide you with the opportunity to utilise both your hardware and software skills by developing a fully functioning system, which you're required to demonstrate at an internal business tradeshow/exhibition at the end of the year.